mcldev/djangocms-charts/README.md

 - 3.0.0
     - **CAUTION** - This is a complete refactoring of DjangoCMS Charts to ChartJS version 2.x
     - ***All Models, Fields, and Options have changed***
-    - ***Due to changes in ChartJS 1.x > 2.x - Custom settings will NOT be migrated***
+    - ***Due to changes in ChartJS 1.x > 2.x - Not all Custom settings will be migrated***
-    - The migration attempts to bring over the core settings from each previous version chart.
+    - The migrations attempt to bring over any settings changed from the default values from each previous chart.
-    - **ChartJS-Sass - Deprecated**
+    - ChartJS is enabled by default - update settings to disable as below
-    - All chart types are now in the ChartsJS Plugin only
+    - All chart types are now available in the ChartsJS Plugin
-    - Multiple Datasets can be added below the parent ChartJS Plugin
+    - Multiple Datasets can be added as Child Plugins of the parent ChartJS Plugin
     - Global Options are added in the Admin, as required.
-    - All Options come from the ChartJS object/dictionary and are added from a Select2 list
+    - All Options come from the ChartJS object/dictionary and are using a Select2 list

 ## Quick start
 1. Add 'djangocms_charts' to your INSTALLED_APPS setting like this::